-Type a value in the Outline width box on the property bar to
+Type a value in the Outline width box on the property bar to specify the outline width in pixels.

 Change the color of an outline Click the Outline color button on the property bar.

 Change the way outline segments join Choose a join type from the Shape joints list box on the property bar.